webdavis/webdavis/README.md

 ## 🙋🏻 Introducing Myself

+> (Okay, I really hate this part, but I guess we have to these days)

 Hello, I'm Stephen, a Software Engineer passionate about building user-friendly iOS/web apps with clean, efficient code that scales.